noid11/har-1.2-spec-jp/README.md

 ---

-Japanese translation of [HAR 1.2 Spec](http://www.softwareishard.com/blog/har-12-spec/).
+This document is Japanese translation of [HAR 1.2 Spec](http://www.softwareishard.com/blog/har-12-spec/).
 If you have any issues or feedback, please contact me with [Issue](https://github.com/noid11/har-1.2-spec-jp/issues).

 This translation is published with approved by the author [Jan Odvarko](http://www.softwareishard.com/blog/about/).
 Thanks to Jan Odvarko for readily agreeing to publish the translation.